Angelo Felici: Early life

 He was ordained on 4 April 1942 and spent the next three years studying for his doctorate in canon law.
 In 1945 he joined the Vatican Secretariat of State where he worked until 1949.
 He was a faculty member at the Pontifical Ecclesiastical Academy, until he was appointed under-secretary of the Congregation for Extraordinary Ecclesiastical Affairs in 1964.

 Episcopate

 Pope Paul sent him on a mission to Jerusalem after the Six-Day War between Arabs and Israelis.
 Pope Paul VI appointed him as titular archbishop of Caesariana and appointed pro-nuncio to the Netherlands on 22 July 1967.
 He was consecrated as a bishop in September of the same year.
-His nine years in the Netherlands were known for their sharp conflicts within the Catholic Church, among other things about the celibacy issue and about two bishop's nominations that were supposed to be extremely conservative (Adrianus Johannes Simonis and Joannes Gijsen).
+His nine years in the Netherlands were known for their sharp conflicts with the more radical progessivist elements Dutch Catholic Church, among other things on the issue of clerical celibacy and the nominations of two bishop's nominations who supported the Vatican line contrary to Dutch progressivists (Adrianus Johannes Simonis and Joannes Gijsen).
 He was transferred to Portugal in 1976 and finally to France in 1979.